 About the mirin.
 Mirin is a mild, slightly sweet very mild white rice wine.
-It is usually in the import section of good groceries.
+It is usually in the international section of good groceries.
 If you can't find it, sake will do or a dryish white wine like chenin blanc or American riesling (not late harvest).

 About the sesame oil.
 There is no substitute for this amazing aromatic extract from toasted sesame seed.
 If you see clear or yellow sesame oil, keep looking.
 The toasted stuff is dark amber to brown.
 It is also stocked by better groceries.